 It is a very good idea to measure how many impressions will fit before starting.
 The impressions may be slightly overlapped (as shown to left in photo) or slightly separated (right in photo) as needed to make the border look more uniform.

 Align the tool on border line and hit it with a mallet .

 Same thing but with a different stamp style.

 Yet another style.
 Any suitably sized stamp may be used for this technique.

 My complete demonstration piece showing all 4 border treatments.

-for this small project was a bit too large causing more blank space around the edges.
+Smaller basket weave stamps work better for smaller projects.
+The stamp used for this small project was a bit too large causing more blank space around the edges.